lukecost/CommodityPrices/README.md

 #### Points of Interest
 - GDP is computed quarterly, so the 'nearest' method is used to fill in missing DSP data.
 - Commodity price and climate data are merged with macroeconomic data to create one DataFrame.
-- Commodity prices translated flot types, then used to calculate returns. **A sample of this is below.**
+- Commodity prices translated float types, then used to calculate returns. **A sample of this is below.**

 Unnecessary columns are removed, common timeframes are implimented, and a final DataFrame is created by merging all cleaned data.
 Cleaned data is exported to a CSV file for reusability.